 Students will receive peer feedback in sessions when taking part in discussions, small group work and presentations.
 Tutor feedback will be given regularly during class activities.
 Formal tutor feedback

 will be provided for the formative assessment in week 7 both at an individual and group level.
-Summative feedback will be given in line with departmental procedures (i.e. within 4-6 weeks from the date of submission).
+Summative feedback will be given in line with university policy.
+Please check the Guide to Assessment, Standards, Marking and Feedback for more information.

 Hewstone, M, Stroebe, W. & Jonas, K. (2012).
 Introduction to Social Psychology (BPS Textbooks in Psychology).
 Blackwell

 Humphreys, A. (2015).
 Social media: Enduring principles.
 Oxford University Press.